 By Robert Romano

-Robert Romano is the senior editor of Americans for Limited Government.
+This guest post is by Robert Romano, senior editor of Americans for Limited Government.